Advice for grantees during the coronavirus pandemic

 Progress report and final report

-The grantees who have been awarded funding for several years at a time must submit an annual interim report using the online service.
+The grantees who have been awarded funding for a multiyear grant must submit an annual interim report using the online service.
 The progress report must be submitted within a month of the end of each year of funding.
-In other words, the reporting period is counted from the start of the grant payments, not the start of the calendar year.
+The reporting period is from the start of the grant payment, not the start of the calendar year.
 Without a submitted progress report, grant payments cannot be continued.
-The project leader is responsible for the reporting of the projects and work groups.
+The project leader is responsible for the reporting of the organisations and working groups.

 On the form, detail how you wish to increase the visibility of the project with a wider audience than your immediate professional circle or organisation.
 Select one of the following options: